-Organizations today have many different approaches to building their workforce.
+Today, organizations have many different approaches to building their workforce.
 Traditionally, businesses relied on a base of full-time employees, perhaps supplemented by temporary workers to fill seasonal or short-term needs.
-In recent years, however, companies are increasingly incorporating independent contractors into their talent strategy.
+In recent years, however, companies are increasingly incorporating independent contractors into their talent strategies.
 And no wonder—independent professionals bring substantial financial benefits, access to in-demand skills in a competitive talent market, and the ability to flexibly staff timely project needs.

-Yet there are specific rules and regulations dictate how to properly classify independents.
-If a company engages someone as an independent contractor, but this person should actually be classified as a full-time employee in the eyes of the IRS or applicable state laws, the company may be at risk for misclassification.
+Yet there are specific rules and regulations that dictate how to properly classify independents.
+If you engage someone as an independent contractor, but this person should actually be classified as a full-time employee in the eyes of the IRS or applicable state laws, your company may be at risk for misclassification.
 Regardless of whether or not misclassification is intentional, it puts companies at risk for owing back taxes, benefits, and penalties to misclassified workers.

-There are many key differences between independent contractors and employees that are important to understand, especially if your company is considering engaging independent talent.
+There are many key differences between independent contractors and employees.
+These differences are important to understand, especially if your company is considering engaging independent talent.
 A full-time employee works for a single employer and that employer has say over the work they do and how that work gets done.
 An employer can control the hours, location, and type of work an employee is responsible for.
 Employees are also entitled to benefits, which may include health insurance, stock options, or 401(k) matching.

 On the other hand, independent contractors are their own business entity.
 They may perform work for multiple clients, and are free to choose when, where, and how they work.
 The work they are responsible for is typically outlined in a contract, and they generally provide their own tools, training, and equipment.
 They are not entitled to company or legal benefits like a full-time employee.